script26/script26/README.md

 - https://github.com/pictofight - a drawing multiplayer game you fight in

 Will soon make:
-- an app in the future i dont know what to make though
+- an android app in the future i dont know what to make though

 <!--
 **script26/script26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.